-If you write to your landlord to dispute the amount of deductions made from your deposit, give your landlord a deadline for a reply - such as within two weeks.
-In your letter warn that you will take your landlord to court if your deposit is not returned within the deadline date.
+If you write to your landlord to dispute the amount of deductions made from your deposit, give your landlord a deadline such as 2 weeks.
+In your letter warn that you will take your landlord to court if your deposit is not returned by the deadline date.

-Finally, if your landlord or letting agent still refuses to return the money, send a letter before action with a completed copy of the relevant court form (form N1 - download this from the Court Service).
+Finally, if your landlord or letting agent still refuses to return the money, send a letter before action with a completed copy of the relevant court form (form N1).

 Applying as homeless

 You can ask your local council's housing department for help if you've nowhere to stay or are likely to lose your home in the next 28 days.

 You can use ask for a review if you disagree with a decision the council has made about your homelessness application.

 If any repairs are needed in your home, tell your landlord or letting agent as soon as possible.

 If you live in a rented home that came with gas appliances, your landlord must arrange for gas safety checks.

 If your landlord does nothing about the problems you have reported, send a reminder letter asking your landlord to contact you within 48 hours or you will have to take further action.